akshaya78010/PeterParkerStuff/GET,POST,PATCH,DELETE.md

 deleteOne(Model)

-(We can build this next if you want.)
+This avoids repetition and keeps controllers clean and scalable.

-✅ Next step (pick one):
+🚀 Next Steps (Choose One)

-1️⃣ Build generic reusable controller
+1️⃣ Build generic reusable controllers
-2️⃣ Add pagination + sorting
+2️⃣ Add pagination, sorting, filtering
-3️⃣ Convert this into real MongoDB code
+3️⃣ Convert this into real MongoDB implementation
-4️⃣ Practice by designing Music / Blog / Payment API
+4️⃣ Practice by designing a Music / Blog / Payment API